codewars/docs/content/getting-started/community.md

 # Community

-Codewars gathers thousands of users with many different skills and levels of experience.
+Codewars gathers users with many different skills and levels of experience.
 Their knowledge is an invaluable resource and they can make your training easier, and extremely effective.

 ## Kata Discourse